mjchaudhary00/FUTURE_DS_01/Task_1_Ecommerce_Sales/README.md

 ## Task 1: Business Sales Dashboard from E-Commerce Data

+---

 ### Objective
-The objective of this task is to analyze e-commerce transaction data and develop an interactive sales dashboard to identify revenue trends, high-performing product categories, and customer transaction behavior for data-driven business decision-making.
+The objective of this task is to analyze e-commerce transaction data and develop an interactive sales dashboard to identify revenue trends, high-performing product categories, and transaction behavior to support data-driven business decision-making.

 ---